AYEC 261 / EU Regulation

 Finnair's Helsinki hub is Europe's gateway to Asia — with valuable long-haul compensation claims.

 Finnair is the flag carrier of Finland and one of the world's oldest continuously operating airlines.
 Operating from its Helsinki (HEL) hub, Finnair specialises in routes between Europe and Asia, leveraging Helsinki's geographic position as the shortest route between the two continents.
-Finnair generally cooperates on valid EC261 claims, with a relatively low rejection rate for a network carrier.
+Finnair generally cooperates on valid EC261 claims, where valid claims may require persistence.

 Finnish Transport and Communications Agency (Traficom) / UK CAA (UK-departing flights)